sake402/NetJs/tools/NetJs.Compiler/README.md

 NOTES
 ---------
-If building a razor project or any project with source generators, you must have _<EmitCompilerGeneratedFiles>true</EmitCompilerGeneratedFiles>_ in your PropertyGroup or execute _dotnet build -p:EmitCompilerGeneratedFiles=true_ first
+If building a razor project or any project with source generators, you must have _<EmitCompilerGeneratedFiles>true</EmitCompilerGeneratedFiles>_ in your PropertyGroup or execute _dotnet build -p:EmitCompilerGeneratedFiles=true_ first.

 This ensures that the csharp code files are generated into the obj directory first.
 They are picked up by NetJs for traspilation.

 CODE SIZE AND MINIFICATION